4 Simple Steps for Better Employee Development Plans

 To actively support this employee’s development, the organization could offer to cover the fees involved in the payroll certification course and exam.

-How to Create a Professional Development Plan
+How to Create a Professional Employee Development Plan

-Step 1: Size up Your Needs
+Step 1: Evaluate Your Needs

 To help you begin, here are a few questions you might ask yourself about your organization:

 Think carefully about such issues and ask leaders and trusted colleagues for their suggestions.
+Create a list of answers and priorities that are as specific as possible.

 Step 2: Focus on Individuals

-Even though your employee development plan will affect your entire organization, it works by helping one person at a time.
+Even though your development plan will affect your entire organization, it works by helping one person at a time.
 There’s no room here for lumping people together in groups.
 The magic of customized, one-on-one collaboration is what produces superior results.

 Start by setting the right expectations for both managers and employees.
 Explain that they will work together on individual employee development plans for the worker’s career development.